alimo-adam/alx-pre_course/README.md

-This is the root of alx-pre_course
+This is the root of alx-pre_course, indeed.